Eigenstate thermalization to non-monotonic distributions in strongly-interacting chaotic lattice gases: Introduction

 The properties of complex systems in thermodynamic equilibrium are determined by a few thermodynamic parameters, such as temperature, pressure, and density.
 Chaotic systems relax to equilibrium independently of their specific initial state.
-However, an isolated quantum system is described by the Schr\"{o}dinger equation and, having been created in one of its eigenstates, will remain in that state forever.
+However, an isolated quantum system is described by the Schr\"{o}dinger equation.
+Launching such a system in one of its eigenstates, it would remain in that state forever and the expectation value of any observable would be constant.
+This seems to violate the existence of a thermodynamic equilibrium state into which the system relaxes independently of its initial preparation.

-This paradox is resolved by the eigenstate thermalization hypothesis (ETH) \citep{deutsch1991,srednicki1994} (see also \citep{rigol2008,khodja2015}, the experimental work \citep{kaufman2016}, the review \citep{deutsch2018} and the references therein).
-It states that the vast majority of a chaotic system's eigenstates behave as statistical ensembles.
-Consequently, the expectation value of any local observable $\hat{O}$, evaluated for {\em any} eigenstate $\left|\alpha\right\rangle $ of a chaotic system, is approximately equal to its microcanonical mean over the pertinent energy shell,
+The paradox is resolved by the eigenstate thermalization hypothesis (ETH) \cite{deutsch1991,srednicki1994} (see also \cite{rigol2008,khodja2015}, the experimental work \cite{kaufman2016}, the review \cite{deutsch2018} and the references therein).
+It states that the vast majority of a chaotic system's eigenstates behave as statistical ensembles and eigenstate expectation values {\em already} approximate the thermal equilibrium mean.
+More precisely, the expectation value of any local observable $\hat{O}$, evaluated for {\em any} eigenstate $\left|\alpha\right\rangle $ of a chaotic system, is approximately equal to its microcanonical mean over the pertinent energy shell,

 where $E_{\alpha}$ is the eigenstate energy, $\alpha\in\mathrm{MC}(E)$ means that $|E_{\alpha}-E|<\Delta_{MC}/2$, $\Delta_{\mathrm{MC}}$ is the microcanonical shell width, and $\Delta_{\alpha}$ is the average distance between the adjacent $E_{\alpha'}$ in the vicinity of $E_{\alpha}$.